New Features of Virtual DataPort 8.0 GA¶

-The Administration Tool will be actively maintained during, at least, the full life of version 8.0.
+As of Aug 10, 2023, the plan is to actively maintain the Administration Tool during, at least, the full life of version 8.0.

 The Solution Manager includes the Design Studio as well.
 You do not have to start it, it starts up automatically when starting the Solution Manager Administration Tool.
 The installation of the Denodo Platform also includes the Design Studio.

 Once you set up the environments in Solution Manager, when you log in, you will find the link to open Design Studio on the My applications page.
-In addition, you can also access directly with the URL “https://denodo-solution-manager.acme.com:19443/denodo-design-studio/#/web-local-login”.
+In addition, you can also access it directly with the URL “https://denodo-solution-manager.acme.com:19443/denodo-design-studio/”.